Jo Hamya & Rebecca Watson: Family, Identity and the Struggles of a Generation

 Book this event online or email the box office at boxoffice@creativefolkestone.org.uk

-Jo Hamya and Rebecca Watson discuss their second novels, and take the stage for an insightful conversation that explores the complicated intersections of family, identity and societal expectations through the lens of millennial experience.
-The two rising literary voices will discuss how their novels navigate the often fraught territory of personal battles that define a generation.
+In this insightful conversation, Jo Hamya and Rebecca Watson will discuss their second novels, exploring the complex intersections of family, identity and societal pressures through the lens of millennial experiences.
+These two talented literary voices will illuminate how their works tackle the often fraught territory of personal battles that define a generation.

-Jo Hamya's The Hypocrite is a sharp and observant exploration of the pressures faced by young people today, particularly women, as they grapple with the expectations placed on them by society, family and themselves.
-In it, a young female playwright publicly lampoons her novelist father in this astute tale of navigating traditional family structures while striving for personal independence.
+Jo Hamya's The Hypocrite is a sharp and observant exploration of the pressures faced by young people today, especially women, as they navigate the expectations imposed by society, family, and their own aspirations.
+This astute tale follows a young female playwright who publicly lampoons her novelist father, deftly addressing the struggle for personal independence within traditional family structures.

-Rebecca Watson's I Will Crash is a gripping story of family dynamics gone poisonously awry.
-A bullying brother’s death is the spur for an extraordinary and chilling portrait of sibling enmity.
-The novel delves into the unraveling of familial bonds, capturing the emotional intensity and dysfunction that can arise when deeply rooted issues are left to fester.
+Rebecca Watson's I Will Crash offers a gripping narrative about family dynamics spiralling into toxicity.
+When a bullying brother’s death triggers an extraordinary and chilling portrait of sibling enmity, Watson delves deep into the unraveling of familial bonds, capturing the emotional intensity and dysfunction that arise from festering, deeply rooted issues.

 How do twenty-somethings navigate the pressures of societal and familial expectations while forging their own identities?
-Hear from two authors who are capturing the millennial experience in all its complexity and contradiction.
+Hear from these two extraordinary authors as they articulate the millennial experience in all its complexity and contradiction.

 ________